rakhimichi-is-cooking/valio-aimo-assistant-Junction2025/README.md

 ### Junction Hackathon 2025 (Helsinki, 14–16 November)
 **Team: Western Buddies**

 Hi!
-I’m Kirill — thanks for checking out this project.
+Thanks for checking out this project.

 This repository contains the final working version of our solution for the **Zero-Fail Logistics** challenge by **Valio Aimo**, created during **Junction Hackathon 2025** in Helsinki.

 Our team **Western Buddies** delivered a complete operator-focused tool that helps Valio Aimo handle delivery issues, product shortages, and customer communication efficiently and transparently.

 The solution emphasizes **practical logic, clear UX, and workflow automation** — without unnecessary complexity or heavy ML stacks.

 ---